UPDATED: Google, help me optimize my website for voice search

 Now a website needs to load in two seconds for mobile, desktop and voice searches.
 We’ve got our work cut out for us.

-But, think about it, the questions you type out on Google versus when you are speaking to Google are different.
 This means writing content in a conversational manner while posing questions with answers inside of the content.
-It is important to write content based around answer the five W’s and the how.
+It is important to write content based on answering the five W’s and the how.

-“Near Me” is one of the largest search results for voice search.
+“Near Me” is one of the largest search results for voice search and one of the biggest voice search SEO tips to implement.
 What is coming up when someone is asking “Italian restaurants near me.”
 If SEO is optimized for local SEO then your website should be!

 It is estimated that 22 percent of people use voice search to find local information.
 This makes local search more important than ever.